openstack-infra/zuul/doc/source/zuul.rst

   well.
 To suppress this behavior (and allow jobs to continue running), set this to ``false``.
 Default: ``true``.

+**ignore-dependencies**
+  In any kind of pipeline (dependent or independent), Zuul will attempt to enqueue all dependencies ahead of the current change so that they are tested together (independent pipelines report the results of each change regardless of the results of changes ahead).
+  To ignore dependencies completely in an independent pipeline, set this to ``true``.
+This option is ignored by dependent pipelines.
+  The default is: ``false``.

 **success**
   Describes where Zuul should report to if all the jobs complete successfully.